ElyesKhechine/tunsa-ai-mnist-handwritten-digits-classification/README.md

 ## Introduction

 This project focuses on enhancing handwritten digit recognition through the implementation of a custom Convolutional Neural Network (CNN).
-Leveraging a combination of state-of-the-art machine learning libraries and techniques, it aims to improve model robustness and accuracy for digit classification tasks.
+Leveraging a combination of state-of-the-art machine learning libraries and techniques, it aimed to improve model robustness and accuracy for digit classification tasks.

 ## Project Scope